Financial-Times/origami/README.md

 ### Filtering

 All `o-table` instances support filtering.
-Filters may be applied declaritively in HTML or the `filter` method may be called against a table instance.
+Filters may be applied declaratively in HTML or the `filter` method may be called against a table instance.

 #### Filter (declarative)